xephora/Threat-Remediation-Scripts/Threat-Track/ChunkiPWS/readme.md

 ### Description:

 A victim watches a video and is lured into downloading a malicious installation package from mediafire.com.
 When ChunkiPWS is executed, the password stealer collects credentials and gathers operating system and software information.
 This information is then uploaded to a remote server using a POST request.
-Persistence is as a scheduled task which periodically runs AutoIT scripts.
+Persistence is set as a scheduled task which periodically runs AutoIT scripts.
 ChunkiPWS was named after its enormous size of its installation package.

 ### Sample Analysis
 https://app.any.run/tasks/a5d03b82-b444-4849-b9ac-6a68a4a507b1/